B2B Trade Promotion Strategies Best Practices:

 1. Prioritize customer experience

-According to Forrester, customer experience will continue to be a major factor in how B2B companies do business in 2019 and beyond.
+Great B2B customer experience usually has a positive impact on company performance.
 By crafting personalized promotions at each step of the customer journey, you can offer a relevant, memorable and engaging customer experience to users that will really help you stand out from the competition.

 Your customers want to connect with you in the way and at the time that they want, through the channel that’s easiest and most convenient for them.
 What this means for you is that all trade promotions must be available, relevant and consistent online on any browser or app, as well as offline, so you never miss an opportunity to promote.